hepplerj/Dissertation/chapters/manuscript-ch3.md

 Stanford's development plans.
 Alf Brandin recalled that Stanford had an issue with semantics, arguing that "we tried to say it has got to be clean, no smoke, no heavy manufacturing.
-Light manufacturing that is clean and electronic."^[Brandin interview, n.d., 42.]
+Light manufacturing that is clean and electronic."^[Brandin interview, 42.]
 Stanford took this to heart, renaming the Industrial Park to Stanford Research Park shortly after the Battle of the Hills in order to avoid industrializations association with the area.
 But Stanford's belief that the issue revolved around semantics -- that the word